 Table of Contents

-How to Sign up and Log In
+How To Sign up and Log In

 If you already have an account, then log in with your details.

-If you have a Free Spirit account with Spirit Airlines already but haven’t signed up to the dining program, then you’ll still need to fill out the form to join using your frequent flyer details.
+If you have a Free Spirit account with Spirit Airlines already but haven’t signed up for the dining program, then you’ll still need to fill out the form to join using your frequent flyer details.